 Knowing this, the first bit of work that needs to be done is to accept the time frame as is.
 Talk to yourself and become resolute in finding a way to tolerate the slow and gradual change, because that’s the hardest part.

 Start by asking yourself if you believe that drastic measures and quick fixes will actually work, and whether or not they are worth the hassle.
 Then see the consequences of trying some of them out which tend to be pain, hunger, stress and at the end, a waste of time.
 Time that could have been spent doing it properly.
 Oh, and don’t forget the tiny hit to your self esteem as you fail in the attempt.

-Once you can clearly see that that path is not good for you in any way, the alternative long term strategy (which I will lay out soon), becomes more attractive.
+Once you can clearly see that that path is not good for you in any way, the alternative long term strategy, becomes more attractive.
 At this point you still have the problem of tolerating your present, undesirable condition for such a long period of time.